 - Born August 19, 1958 in Centralia, IL USA

-Gaetti was signed as a 1st round pick (11th overall in the secondary phase) of the 1979 amateur draft by the Minnesota Twins and scout Bill Messman.
+Gaetti was signed as a 1st round pick (11th overall in the secondary phase) of the 1979 amateur draft by the Minnesota Twins and scout Bill Messmann.
 He made his pro debut in 1979 with the Elizabethton Twins, where he hit .257 with 14 homers in 66 games.
 He continued to show power at each level in the minors, hitting 22 home runs for the Wisconsin Rapids Twins in 1980 and 30 for the Orlando Twins the following year.
 He made his big league debut with the Twins late in the 1981 campaign, and he homered in his first at bat in the majors, against Charlie Hough of the Texas Rangers on September 20th.

 His production fell off sharply in 1989, as his batting average dropped 50 points and his OPS fell from .905 in 1988 to .690.
 It was noted that Gaetti's career declined at the same time he became a born-again Christian, and that the Twins' clubhouse atmosphere was negatively affected as a result.

 Gaetti set a record on July 17, 1990, by starting two triple plays in a game against the Boston Red Sox; it was the only time in major league history that a team had ever turned two triple plays in the same game.
 After finishing a subpar 1990 season (when he hit a career-low .229 with 16 homers), Gaetti became a free agent and signed a four-year, $11.4 million contract with the California Angels.
 However, he struggled in his two-plus seasons with the team, hitting .234 with just 30 home runs in that time.
 Gaetti was released in June of the 1993 campaign after appearing in only 20 games.
 He then caught on with the Kansas City Royals and put up somewhat better numbers in his first season and a half there.
 In 1995, he bounced back and had his finest year in nearly a decade, clubbing 35 homers with the Royals, just one short of their franchise record held by Steve Balboni, and being named an American League Silver Slugger for the first (and only) time in his career.

-Since retiring as a player, Gaetti coached in the minors with the New Orleans Zephyrs from 2002 to 2004.
-From 2004 to 2006, he was the Houston Astros hitting coach.
+After retiring as a player, Gaetti coached in the minors with the New Orleans Zephyrs from 2002 to 2004.
+From 2004 to 2006, he was the Houston Astros' hitting coach.
 Following the 2006 season, Gaetti was named hitting coach of the Durham Bulls.
 In 2012, he was appointed manager of the Sugar Land Skeeters in the Atlantic League.

 - 2-time AL All-Star (1988 & 1989)